Tarun-7/SalesTax/README.txt

 Sales Taxes: 6.70
 Total: 74.68

-How to run the program
+How to run the program:

-To run the program, Load all the files into an IDE and run 'main.java' in 'src/Main' folder.
+To run the program, Load the files into an IDE and run 'main.java' in 'src/Main' folder.

+Assumptions:

+1. 'Imported' keyword in input file to set product's import status.
+2. List of Sales Tax Exemption Items are set in the program.
+(Service.TaxCalculatorService.ExemptProducts)

-Program Flow
+Program Flow:

-The main method creates InputParser Object.
-The InputParser object reads the input files and creates respective Product, ShoppingBasket, ShoppingBasketItem Objects.
+1. The main method prints input files and creates a InputParser Object.

+2. The InputParser object reads the input files and creates respective Product, ShoppingBasket, ShoppingBasketItem Objects and return sho.

-Next the main method creates TaxCalculator Object and calls CalculateTaxes method that calculates taxes and costs of the items.
+3. The main method creates TaxCalculator Object and calls CalculateTaxes method that calculates taxes and costs of the items.

+4. Decorator design pattern is used to calculate necessary taxes.

-Finally main method calls ReceiptService object and calls PrintReceipt method that prints the receipt.
+5. Finally main method calls ReceiptService object and calls PrintReceipt method that prints the receipt with Sales Tax and Total Cost.